SThompsonChicago/mern-blog/README.md

-# React Portfolio
+# React PostForm

   ## Description

-  This is my professional portfolio, which includes links to apps I've created, my resume and contact information.
+  This is my professional postForm, which includes links to apps I've created, my resume and contact information.
 It was created using the MERN stack.

   ## Table of Contents